evnchw/evnchw.github.io/_quant/20240723_refresher_fokker_planck.md

 date: 2024-07-23
 ---

-These are my quick refresher notes on Fokker-Planck (forward Kolmogorov) for the evolution of a probability density over time, and how it appears in mean field game theory.
+**These are my quick refresher notes on Fokker-Planck (forward Kolmogorov) for the evolution of a probability density over time, and how this appears in mean field game theory.**

 Like my notes on [Hamilton-Jacobi-Bellman](https://evnchw.github.io/quant/20240623_refresher_hjb), I focus on the main analytical aspects and intuitive understanding rather than the detailed proofs.
 I follow a similar format as well.